timothyjulian/timothyjulian.github.io/content/posts/3-spring-boot-scripting-language-runner/index.md

 slug: "spring-boot-scripting-language-runner"
 tags: ["java", "scripting", "CaC"]
 ---

+# 🛫 Spring Boot Scripting Language Runner

+Welcome, fellow code explorer! 🚀 In this post, I’m diving into a fun experiment: running scripting languages (JavaScript, Groovy, and Python) directly from Spring Boot.
+Why?
+Because sometimes config files just aren’t enough—you want real code as config!

+---

-## Code as Config
+## 🧩 Code as Config

-The development of modern software oftens require somekind of a config that can be changed on the fly to adjust the software behaviour.
-This leads to a practice called "Config as Code" (CaC).
+Modern software often needs configs that can be changed on the fly to tweak behavior.
+Enter "Config as Code" (CaC):

-`CaC` manages config/ settings as code.
-This approach involves storing configuration files in version control systems (like `Git`), enabling teams to manage, track, and audit changes to configuration settings in the same way they handle source code.

-**Example: Springboot application.yml**
+- Store config in version control (like Git)
+- Track and audit changes just like source code
+- Make your app more dynamic and flexible

+**Example: Spring Boot `application.yml`**
 ```yaml
 server:
   port: 8080